This article may contain compensated links. Please read disclaimer for more info.

 Perhaps the most famous artist buried here is Maurice Utrillo, born and raised in Montmartre.
 Behind the wall, there’s rue des Saules, the Le Lapin Agile Cabaret, the vines, and the pink house… so many places painted by the man who rests under this (quite sinister) marble forever.

 The last point of this secret map of Montmartre Paris is not really a castle, but the name of a libertine club with a more interesting past.

-These are the remains of the 18th-century Clignancourt porcelain factory, listed historical monument since 1965.
-The turret was used as a mill whose grinding wheel reduced quartz, kaolin, and other ingredients necessary for the manufacture of porcelain paste.
+These are the remains of the 18th-century Clignancourt porcelain factory, a listed historical monument since 1965.
+The turret was used as a mill, and its grinding wheel reduced quartz, kaolin, and other ingredients necessary for the manufacture of porcelain paste.
 The first pieces produced had the mark of a blue or red stylized windmill (a symbol of Montmartre).

 This curious turret has been immortalized on numerous occasions by painter Maurice Utrillo between 1911 and 1954.
 Address: 63 rue du Mont Saint-Cenis